sir-hobbyjog/sir-hobbyjog/README.md

 ### 👋 Hi there!
 I'm Jake
 ## 🌱 About Me:

-🎓 Recent graduate of ML/AI Bootcamp (University of Utah) & Computer Science (Assoc. - Southern Utah University)
+🎓 Soon-to-be graduate of ML/AI Bootcamp (University of Utah) & Computer Science (Assoc. - Southern Utah University)
 🔭 I’m currently working on expanding my skills in Python, SQL, Data Science, and Machine Learning.
 🌟 Passionate about solving problems using data and keen on learning new technologies.